Read online version of the ESM history book “Safeguarding the Euro in Times of Crisis: The Inside Story of the ESM"

 The EFSF is established (June 2010)

-The European Financial Stability Facility (EFSF), which was set up as a temporary solution in June 2010.
-The EFSF still exists as a legal entity and a big issuer of bonds, but it can no longer make new loans.
+The European Financial Stability Facility (EFSF) was set up as a temporary solution in June 2010.
+The EFSF still exists as a legal entity (to receive loan repayments, make payments to bondholders and refinance outstanding EFSF bonds), but it can no longer grant new loans.

 The ESM is established (October 2012)